 The great news is getting rid of excess body fat does provide you with a fitter, healthier body.
 Exercise is a great way to cut unhealthy body fat and tone your thighs, particularly these inner thigh exercises designed to work on healthier, fitter thighs.

-I recommend that you aim for 20 to 30 minutes of cardio five to six times per week, combined with this great inner thigh exercise routine.
-You can also try incorporating some of my leg workouts for women to mix things up.
+To get the best inner thigh muscles, aim for 20 to 30 minutes of cardio five to six times per week, combined with this great inner thigh workout routine.
+You can also try incorporating some of our leg workouts for women or butt workouts to mix things up.

 Do the following exercise circuit for one minute per exercise for a total of three to four rounds.
 Rest for 15 seconds between each exercise and for one minute between each round.